Salary Negotiation with HR - Tips & Examples

 4. Questioning the role: Preparing a list of impactful questions offers a perspective on the job role and expected salary.

-5. Background research: Candidates should conduct background research on job posts, company trends, and the organization’s overall performance.
+5. Background research: Candidates should research job posts, company trends, and the organization’s overall performance.
 This will give them a competitive edge and lead to a more meaningful conversation with HR.

 6. Communication: Candidates should clearly explain to HR why they quit their previous jobs.
 This is a critical aspect when switching jobs.
 It directly helps HR see candidates as individuals seeking better opportunities.